 Regarding the language, we have found certain convergence.
 Ontology Web Language (OWL) is used by 38.9% of the structured resources found while schemas written in Resource Description Framework (RDF) and Extensible Markup Language (XML) have reached 22.2%.
 Only 8.3% use Unified Modeling Language (UML), 6.5% use Hypertext Markup Language (HTML), in this case structured links, and 24.1% use other languages.
-For this analysis (see graph of Fig. 2), resources have been counted more than once according to the number of languages in which they are made available.
+For this analysis (see graph of Figure 2), resources have been counted more than once according to the number of languages in which they are made available.

 The language is used to verify the quality attributes related to the representation level of each structured resource in cycle III.

-Fig. 2.
-Language used by the structured resources.
+Figure 2 - Language used by the structured resources.

 The number of publications that mention a structured resource can be used to measure how well it is recognized by the community in cycle (III).
-As shown in the graph of Fig. 3, two structured resources, Semantic Sensor Network (SSN) Ontology (Compton et al., 2012) and Semantic Web for Earth and Environmental Terminology (SWEET) Ontologies (Raskin and Pan, 2005), are mentioned by fourteen publications; one structured resource, the Observations and Measurements (O&M) Conceptual Model (ISO, 2011), is mentioned by thirteen publications; one resource, the Chemical Entities of Biological Interest (ChEBI) Ontology (Hastings et al., 2016), is mentioned by ten publications; two resources.
-Time Ontology in OWL (OWL-Time) (Cox and Little, 2017) and Quantity, Unit, Dimension and Type (QUDT) Ontologies (Hodgson et al., 2014), by nine publications; and one resource, Water Markup Language (WaterML) (Zaslavsky et al., 2007), by five publications.
+As shown in the graph of Figure 3, two structured resources, Semantic Sensor Network (SSN) Ontology [39] and Semantic Web for Earth and Environmental Terminology (SWEET) Ontologies [40], are mentioned by fourteen publications; one structured resource, the Observations and Measurements (O&M) Conceptual Model [41], is mentioned by thirteen publications; one resource, the Chemical Entities of Biological Interest (ChEBI) Ontology [42], is mentioned by ten publications; two resources, Time Ontology in OWL (OWL-Time) [43] and Quantity, Unit, Dimension and Type (QUDT) Ontologies [44], by nine publications; and one resource, Water Markup Language (WaterML) [45], by five publications.
 18.7% of the resources are mentioned by three publications; 25.3% of the resources are mentioned by two publications; and 26.7% of the resources by one publication.
-20.0% of the structured resources were identified only from the publication that presents them or from the resources that reuse them
+20.0% of the structured resources that reuse them (they are not mentioned by other publications).

-Fig. 3.
-Popularity of structured resources according to the number of identified publications that mention them.
+Figure 3 - Popularity of structured resources according to the number of identified publications that mention them.